 2.A.77 The Cadmium Resistance (CadD) Family

-Four currently sequenced proteins comprise the CadD family.
-Two are close orthologues in two Staphylococcus species that have been reported to function in cadmium resistance, a third has been reported to possibly function in quaternary ammonium ion export, and the fourth is a distant ORF in Staphylococcus aureus.
+Many currently sequenced proteins comprise the CadD family.
+Two are close orthologues in two Staphylococcus species that have been reported to function in cadmium resistance, a fourth has been reported to possibly function in quaternary ammonium ion export, and the fourth is a distant ORF in Staphylococcus aureus.
 These proteins are found in Gram-positive bacteria.
 Their mode of energy coupling has not been investigated, but a proton antiport mechanism is probable.
-Based on PSI-BLAST results, this family is distantly related to members of the LysE family (TC #2.A.75) and the RhtB family (TC #2.A.76).
-These three families, which comprise the LysE superfamily, all consist of proteins of similar sizes (about 200 residues) and topologies (6 putative transmembrane
+This family is distantly related to members of the LysE family (TC #2.A.75) and the RhtB family (TC #2.A.76).
+These three families, which together initially comprised the LysE superfamily, all consist of proteins of similar sizes (about 200 residues) and topologies (6 putative transmembrane α-helical segments, TMSs; 5 experimentally determined TMSs).
+The superfamily has since been expanded.
+Bacterial responses and their mechanisms of bacterial metallogenic detoxification under high concentrations of heavy metals have been studied (Li et al. 2022).

 The probable reaction catalyzed by these proteins is: